 Considered Peru's culinary capital, Arequipa is home to picanterías, traditional restaurants where you can taste spicy and flavorful dishes, a legacy of unique cultural blending.

-📍 Want to explore the historic center?
+📍 Want to explore Arequipa's historic center?

-📍 Ready to discover this colonial gem?
+🏰 Ready to discover this colonial gem of Arequipa?

 Discover Juanita and Andean treasures →The iconic viewpoint of Arequipa, with its lava stone arches carved with poetic quotes, offering panoramic views of the White City and its three volcanoes.